Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-32-deep-wounds.md

 "Yeah, Rylee’s a sweetheart.
 She gave us some pointers too," Allison nodded.
 Arés chuckled.

-"Don’t think I’d get away with calling her a sweetheart…" he said.
+"Don’t think I’d get away with calling her a sweetheart..." he said.

 "What, ‘cause she’s Air Force too?"

 "‘Cause she’s going steady with our CO."
 He glanced at Murray when the Scot cleared his throat pointedly. "...according to rumor."

 "Rumor my ass," Julian grinned.
-Both the SOR men made very similar complicated shrug-and-smiles that said he was right, but…
+Both the SOR men made very similar complicated shrug-and-smiles that said he was right, but...

 "So, what’re you doing with today?"
 Arés asked.

-"Playing tourist, I guess…" Allison said.
+"Playing tourist, I guess..."
+Allison said.
 "Guess you wanna catch up with Myun, huh Xiù?"

 *"Yup."*

-"Well hey, if you want I can show you the best spots…"
+"Well hey, if you want I can show you the best spots..."

 Allison glanced at Julian and saw immediately that he liked the idea.
 "Sure!
 Sounds good," she agreed.